Peter Maccallum Cancer Centre, Australia

 -

-Melanoma Treatment's hidden cost: new study probes fertility risks
+Melanoma Treatment's hidden cost: study probes fertility damage

-Knowledge-focused Recruiting nowThis study looks at how immune checkpoint inhibitors (a type of immunotherapy for melanoma) might affect sex hormones and fertility in men and women.
-Researchers will collect blood samples and questionnaires from 80 participants during their regular treatment visits.
-No new treat…
+Knowledge-focused Recruiting nowThis study looks at how immune checkpoint inhibitors (ICIs), a common treatment for melanoma, may affect the reproductive organs and sex hormones in men and women.
+Researchers will collect blood samples and questionnaires from 80 participants during their regular treatment visits…

 Sponsor: Peter MacCallum Cancer Centre, Australia • Aim: Knowledge-focused